tonyrog/inline/README.md

-In otherwords to get constant propagation and other cool things to happend in the erlang compiler/optimimizer the inline_size must be set quite high, well 100 or above.
+In otherwords to get constant propagation and other cool things to happend in the erlang compiler/optimimizer the inline_size must be set quite high, 100 or above.
-I have noticed that guards are not always evaluated in constant propagtion purposes yielding less interesting results.
+I have noticed that guards are not always evaluated for constant propagtion purposes in the compiler leading to less interesting results.

 When inlining modules the +native flag may lead to greate speed ups!